asterisk/documentation/docs/Operation/Running-Asterisk/index.md

 # asterisk -cvv
 ```

-!!! note
+/// note
-    The `VERBOSE` message level set via the command line is only applicable if the `asterisk.conf` `verbose` setting is not set.
+The `VERBOSE` message level set via the command line is only

-[//]: # (end-note)
+applicable if the `asterisk.conf` `verbose` setting is not set.
+///

 ### Remote Console Verbosity

-!!! tip **  **This feature is only available in Asterisk 11 and later versions.
+/// tip |  This feature is only available in Asterisk 11 and later versions.
-    ---
+///

 The verboseness of a remote console is set independently of the verboseness of other consoles and the core.
 A root console can be created with no verboseness:
-[//]: # (end-tip)

 ```
 # asterisk -c